dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 ### Prequisites

+*Do not* skip these pre-requisites.
+They are **mandatory**.

 These directions assume that you have [Apache Ant](http://ant.apache.org/) installed and in your `$PATH`.
+[Installing Apache Ant](http://ant.apache.org/manual/install.html) is beyond the scope of this document.

 `android` is a command line utility that is required to prepare the Android Library project for compiliation.
-You must have the directory `$ANDROID_HOME/tools` has been added to your `PATH`.
+You must have the directory `$ANDROID_HOME/tools` has been added to your `$PATH`.

+**Note:** You *must* have these two command line utilities configured properly, or you will not be able to bind the Google Play Services in Xamarin.Android.

 ### Compiling the Google Play Services client library